 Josie’s epic poem was inspired by a combination of off-the-cuff comments and global events.
 Read on to find out more.

-Or find out about fun Animalympics events this summer or where to buy the book!
+Or find out about fun Animalympics events held in the summer of 2021 or where to buy the book!

 In 2020, while humans were told to stay at home, we saw animals coming into our towns and cities to enjoy the empty spaces.